akajuvonen/akajuvonen.github.io/_drafts/vanishing-gradient.md

 A neural network consists of *neurons* (or nodes).
 They take input data multiplied by weights and add these together.
-After this, the aggregated sum is input into an activation function, which determines the output of the node.
+After this, the aggregated sum is input into an activation function, which determines the output of the neuron.
 Optimizing the weights is essentially what a neural network does when it's learning.

 ![Example node][fig_node]